email Mark Bishop

 Each chapter has an accompanying study guide chapter that presents a variety of tools to help students, including answers to half of the end-of-chapter problems.

-There are Shockwave animations that support many of of the topics in the text.
+There are animations that support many of of the topics in the text.
 These are meant to help the viewer to develop a better mental image of the particle nature of matter.

-Shockwave tutorials allow students to practice some of the skills described in the text.
+Tutorials allow students to practice some of the skills described in the text.

 Because of the large quantity of information presented in the typical preparatory chemistry class, it's important that students study efficiently.
 I help them get organized by providing a study checklist for each chapter.